Sara on Artist Statements:

 Still, I know I need to explain why I create and what I hope you will experience when you look at my work.

 So here is my attempt to write something that will be more fun to read than going to the dentist would be.

-Why I create art:
+Why I create:

-I make art to give my inner thoughts an external expression.
+I make things to give my inner thoughts an external expression.
 The images and feelings running through my head can feel so nebulous.
 By getting them out into the world in a physical from I am able to share them with others, reflect, and gain deeper insight into my internal landscape.

-The custom work I create for clients is one of the ways i help other people do this.
+The custom work I create for clients is one of the ways I help other people do this.
 We flesh out their ideas and if my skills are a good match I work with them to bring their idea into reality.
 Understanding people's unique ideas and helping to bring them into reality has been and continues to be one of the most rewarding things I do.

 Sara had amazing art and music teachers in high school so naturally she applied to a few art schools for university.
-In 2002 she ended up at Alfred University whith the hope of studying painting, photography, and psychology.
+In 2002 she ended up at Alfred University with the hope of studying painting, photography, and psychology.